kunlekuyoro/Big-Data-Analysis-Project/README.md

-The result above with the visualizations shows that Burglary crimes are gradually decreasing
+# The result above with the visualizations shows that Burglary crimes are gradually decreasing

-Metropolitan Police Service district reported the most Burglary crime
+# Metropolitan Police Service district reported the most Burglary crime

 ## Selection, application, and reasoning behind use of statistical analysis and multiple evaluation measures

-As in the previous section,

-Explain what you are trying to do (with references)
-Do the coding and include the results
-Explain your findings.
-1. Explanation
+# 1. Explanation

 The aim of this section is to review the dataset, Select burglary crimes and get the count across different reported regions then confirm by gaining insight from the deprivation dataset if the region with most burglary crimes are affluent areas or regarded as affluent areas by leveraging on the deprivation dataset "IMD SCORE".
 Also, confirm if there is a relationship between Burglary crimes and IMD Score(Level of deprivation).

-2. The Coding
+# 2. The Coding
 df_pyspark_affluent = df_crimes_Burglary.select('Reported by')
 df_pyspark_affluent .select('Reported by').distinct().show()
 [Stage 64:>                                                         (0 + 1) / 1]